 - Block off areas during floor cleaning.
 Remove all signs once the floor is clean and dry so they do not become commonplace and ignored.

 For more information about National Osteoporosis Month, check out the National Osteoporosis Foundation website.
 We hope that this blog post will motivate you to begin or maintain a regular physical fitness routine for optimal health and aspire to prevent accidents.
-A convenient and affordable way to make sure you are prepared for disasters and emergencies of virtually every kind is to subscribe to the RJWestmore Training System by Universal Fire/Life Safety Services, which has been designed to help improve and save lives.
-Visit RJWestmore.com to read about the many ways proper planning can make a difference in numerous aspects of your professional and personal life.
+A convenient and affordable way to make sure you are prepared for disasters and emergencies of virtually every kind is to subscribe to the Allied Universal Training System by Universal Fire/Life Safety Services, which has been designed to help improve and save lives.
+Visit rjwestmore.com to read about the many ways proper planning can make a difference in numerous aspects of your professional and personal life.